NeoGeoSNK/PTCGP-FRIEND-MACRO/README.md

 # A friend macro for Pokémon TCG Pocket game by nyu

-The code was heavily based on the open-source macro "PtcgP-FriendMacro-GaloXDoido" created by [GaloXDoido] (https://github.com/GaloXDoido/PtcgP-FriendMacro-GaloXDoido) & "Banana Macro PtcgP," created by [banana-juseyo](https://github.com/banana-juseyo/Banana-Macro-PtcgP).
+The code was heavily based on the open-source macro "PtcgP-FriendMacro-GaloXDoido" created by [GaloXDoido](https://github.com/GaloXDoido/PtcgP-FriendMacro-GaloXDoido). & "Banana Macro PtcgP," created by [banana-juseyo](https://github.com/banana-juseyo/Banana-Macro-PtcgP).

 #